Lufthansa has celebrated 75 years since the operation of the first transatlantic flight

 Returning to those 75 years since the first non-stop transatlantic flight, on 10 August 2013, Condor was flying, but in the form of a postcard aboard a Lufthansa plane.
 On the LH400 flight, wishers were able to purchase these illustrations.
 In New York, postcards received a special stamp and were sent to shippers in Germany.

-Lufthansa is currently operating the Frankfurt - New York route by plane Boeing 747-400, and the distance is traveled in about 8 hours and 30 minutes, three times faster than 75 years ago.
+Lufthansa currently operates the Frankfurt - New York route by plane Boeing 747-400, and the distance is traveled in about 8 hours and 30 minutes, three times faster than 75 years ago.
 Lufthansa operates seven daily flights to New York from Frankfurt, Munich and Düsseldorf.